TYGLYR/TYGLYR.github.io/README.md

 <h3></h3>

 <h3></h3>
-<p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;Yanrong Lu received her Msc(Military Science) and her DScMil in Cryptography(密码学) from Xidian University and Beijing University of Posts and Telecommunications, in 2012 and 2017, respectively.
+<p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;Yanrong Lu received her Msc(Military Science) and her DScMil in Cryptography from Xidian University and Beijing University of Posts and Telecommunications, in 2012 and 2017, respectively.
 In 2017, she joined <a href="http://cic.tju.edu.cn/">College of Intelligence and Computing</a> at Tianjin University as an Assistant Professor.
-Her research interests are mainly in the area of information security(信息安全),applied cryptography(应用密码学) and future network(未来网络).
+Her research interests are mainly in the area of network communication and security,applied cryptographyand future network.
 In this area, she published more than 20 papers in international peer-reviewed journals, where 2 papers were listed as ESI highly cited papers. </p>
-<h3>Projects</h3>项目
+<h3>Projects</h3>
 <ul class="cv">
  <li>
 <div align="justify">National Natural Science Foundation of China “Key technologies of identity privacy secure authentication in Information-Centric Network”, Grant No. 61802276 (PI),&nbsp;2019-2021.